 Hadje Cresencio Sadje is a faculty member of the International Relations Studies Department of the Far Eastern University Manila and Social Sciences and Legal Studies Department of the Lyceum of the Philippines University Manila, Philippines.
 He completed his Master of Arts in Religious Studies at the Institute of Formation and Religious Studies and is presently pursuing his Master of Arts in Theology specializing on Intercultural Theology at the Protestant Theological University-Groningen Netherlands.

 Sadje’s research interests lie within the realm of postcolonial studies, Israel/Palestinian conflict, and religion in the public domain, International Relations theories, non-state actors and human rights discourse.
 Presently, he is a Visiting Lecturer of Diplomacy and International Relations subjects at Graduate School Program of International Relations in Universidade Da Paz Dili, Timor-Leste.

-Teodora Todorova is a postdoctoral researcher at the Centre for Critical Theory at The University of Nottingham.
-Her recent doctoral thesis Reframing Israel-Palestine: critical Israeli responses to the Palestinian call for Just Peace explored the practices and narratives of three case study Israeli civil society groups responding to the call for decolonisation, right of return, and equality by Palestinian counterparts.
+Teodora is a Teaching Fellow in the Sociology department at Warwick.
+Prior to September 2016 she worked in the School of Sociology and Social Policy at The University of Nottingham.
+Her recent doctoral thesis (2013) explored the practices and narratives of three case study Israeli civil society groups responding to the call for decolonisation, right of return, and equality by Palestinian counterparts.